 What is Resist Art?
 Resist techniques use layers of different materials, the first of which “resists” subsequent layers to create collage and texture.
 The classic resist art project for kids uses crayons and watercolor.
-For more ideas on just what resist art can include, check out the ideas from my fellow Easy Art for Kids series bloggers at the end of this post!
+For more ideas on just what resist art can include, check out the ideas from other bloggers at the end of this post!

 - Air Dry Clay: Crayola Air Dry Clay or AMACO Air Dry Clay